Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Formulas

-In ClickUp formulas are quite powerful, but you can only use fields from a single Task.
+In ClickUp, formulas are quite powerful, but you can only use fields from a single Task.
 It’s understandable since there are no true relations.
 As a result, the usefulness of formulas is somewhat limited.
-However, you can calculate something on a Dashboard, which is very helpful.
+However, you can calculate something on a Dashboard, which feels like a workaround but is still helpful.

 Features.Filter(State.Final != true).Sum(Effort)